EnigmaVSSUT/Induction-2025/Open_Source/Task/Deepshikha/README.md

 I have keen interest in the **Domains** of-
 * **Artificial Intelligence and Machine Learning**🤖.
 * **Competitive Programming**⏱️.
-I am excited to explore how logic and creativity intetwine in these domains.
+I am excited to explore how logic and creativity interwine in these domains.

 I find joy in **Painting🎨 and Singing🎤**.
 ***